aztecrex/haskell-aws-lambda/README.md

 Push `hslambda.zip` up to your Lambda function.

-For my own experimentation, `update.sh` repeatably packages and pushes the test project to AWS Lambda. `invoke.sh` invokes the function and displays the results.
+For my own experimentation, `update.sh` repeatably packages and pushes the test project to AWS Lambda.
+`invoke.sh` invokes
+the function and displays the results:
+- `invoke.sh add`: add two arbitrary numbers, show context with result
+- `invoke.sh multiply`: multiply two arbitrary numbers, show context with result
+- `invoke.sh zoo`: try to do math at the zoo
+- `invoke.sh`: demonstrate unmarshallable input

 ## A Library to Support This